Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/readme.txt

 == Changelog ==

+= 2.4.2 on December 12, 2019 =

+* Fixed: DataTables not working with Multiselect, Checkbox searches
+* Fixed: The `{get}` Merge Tag doesn't work in the `[gravityview]` shortcode when rendering a DataTables layout

 = 2.4.1 on October 9, 2019 =

 * Fixed: Fields added using [Multiple Forms](https://gravityview.co/extensions/multiple-forms/) don't display on a Single Entry page